xenondevs/Docs/docs/nova/addon/addon.yml.md

   - logistics
 ```

+!!! info

+    Unlike in spigot plugins, `depdend` and `softdepend` actually change which classes can be accessed from your addon.
+    Without a (soft)dependency configured, you will not be able to access the classes of different addons at runtime.

 ## repositories/libraries

 These options allow you to download libraries from maven repositories, so you don't have to include them in your jar.